 Once you arrive at the trail it’s all over to you the adventure begins!
 You are free and independent to create your own experience the way you want it.
 We provide you with an app to help you navigate in real time on the trail and give you the campsite locations and points of interest but you are completely autonomous & self – supporting on the walk.
 These trips are best suited to people who relish that sense of liberation and freedom that comes with being self-reliant and don’t need the back up of a leader or group travel.
 Independent Adventures are different from our other self – guided walking trips as there are no briefings, transfers or local support from RAW Travel staff.
 It’s just you and nature out on the trail!

-Three strategically placed along the Larapinta Trail allow you to complete your trek in more comfort by allowing you to minimise your food weight load and resupply every 4-6 days. .
-Our package includes 3 x standard 50lt tubs or containers for your three food drops.
+You can arrange locally at additional cost a package of food drops and transfers for the trail.
+Three strategically placed drops along the Larapinta Trail allow you to complete your trek in more comfort by allowing you to minimise your food weight load and resupply every 4-6 days.
+These are bought locally and the package includes 3 x standard 50lt tubs or containers for your three food drops.
 Generally, 3 x 50lt are more than sufficient for up to 2-3 hikers.
 The food drop services operates 7 days a week.
 You can also put spare gas containers in the box and drinks as long as you stay under the 15kg per box limit.

 3 food drops to Standley Chasm, Ellery Creek South and Ormiston Gorge

 A key is issued to you as part of the trek package.
 It is delivered with the containers during your pre-trek stay.
 The key is required to open the Ormiston Gorge and Ellery Creek food storerooms.
 The key hire is $70 of which $50 is refunded once you return the key locally. ( The $70 hire fee is in addition to the Trek Package price).